 NCI also collaborates with Indian universities and research institutes in organizing tailor-made study programs for students from the Nordic member universities.
 NCI has been offering courses for more than a decade in cooperation with partners like the University of Hyderabad and the Institute for Social and Economic Change.
 NCI continues to develop short term and semester programmes in cooperation with some of the best institutions of higher education across India.

-Furthermore, scholars and representatives of NCI member universities have the opportunity to stay and utilise the Director’s residence in Delhi for free.
+Furthermore, scholars and representatives of NCI member universities have the opportunity to stay and utilize the Director’s residence in Delhi.

 NCI’s primary objective is to promote collaboration in research and higher education between its Nordic members and India.
 NCI gives full support to its members in order to fulfill their strategic targets and internationalisation goals when working with partners in India.